BobbyWasabiReal/The-Vault/README.md

         1. Log In with Google.
     </li>
     <li>
-        2. Click "Add An Item" at the topof the page.
+        2. Click "Add An Item" at the top of the page.
     </li>
     <li>
         3. Fill out the form, then click "Add Item".